shihankanungo/shihankanungo.github.io/mop.md

 <div class="subline"><details>
 <summary style="list-style: none;"><strong>ELMO Day 1, Oron Wang, quantumelectrodynamics.</strong></summary>
 <p>
 First class was NT about stuff of the form <i>x<sup>n</sup>-y<sup>n</sup></i>.
 It was taught by John Berman.
 It was interesting and had some cyclotomic polynomial stuff.
 At the end there was this one problem of Erdös that had a crazy black magic feeling solution.
-A problem i liked:
+There was one problem I liked.
 <details>
 <summary><b>Number Theory.
 Problem</b></summary>
   <img align="left" src="/images/mop4p.png" width="700"/>